+Updated August 22, 2022.
 Just because the DMV is hundreds of miles from Niagara doesn’t mean we can’t enjoy the sight of fast-moving water cascading over rocks.
 Here are four spots where chasing waterfalls is definitely encouraged.
-Don’t forget your camera — but remember to take those selfies from a safe distance!
+Don’t forget your camera — but remember to take those selfies from a safe distance.

-For more ways to cool off this summer, subscribe to our Things to Do newsletter.
+For more outdoor fun this winter, subscribe to our Things to Do newsletter.